Yakub I of Germiyan: Reign

 The Germiyan attempted to declare independence from the Seljuk Sultanate of Rum when Mesud II became the sultan following the execution of his father, Kaykhusraw III, by the Mongols in 1283.
 The conflict between the Germiyanids and the Seljuks went dormant upon Mesud II's death, and Yakub agreed to become a vassal of the new ruler, Kayqubad III.
 At that time, Yakub's realm extended as east as Ankara.
 His domain included Denizli and Karahisar in western Anatolia, according to Nicephorus Gregoras, and Tripolis on the Meander, according to George Pachymeres.

 Contemporary historian al-Umari described Yakub as the most powerful Turkish emir, being the suzerain of many of his neighbors, with the Byzantine Empire paying him 100,000 pieces of gold each year.
 Al-Umari further relayed the observations of travelers Haydar al-Uryan and Balaban, that Yakub's domains included about 700 settlements.
 He possessed 40,000 cavalry and was able to raise 200,000 troops in times of war, although historian Varlık considers this number exaggerated.

 Yakub eventually conquered the regions of Simav and Kula, which were later regained by the Catalan Company.
-Similarly, Philadelphia (later known as Alaşehir), which he had earlier taken over, was lost to the Catalans in the spring of 1304, but the town started paying him jizya by 1314.
+He unsuccessfully besieged Philadelphia but his force of 20,000 men was almost completely annihilated by the Catalans in April 1304 at Aulax.
+He besieged the city again in 1310/11, and failed to take it for a second time, but this time the Philadelphians agreed to pay tribute.
 Yakub had hostile relations with the Ottoman Beylik, and provoked the Tatars of the Chavdar tribe near Karacahisar to attack them in 1313.
 After having eliminated the Hamidid and Eshrefid begs in 1325, Timurtash, the Ilkhanid governor of Anatolia, attempted to enact authority over the rulers of western Anatolia and seize the territory of Germiyan, Philadephila, Denizli, and Menteshe.
 Yakub's son-in-law, who was the lord of Afyonkarahisar, fled to Kütahya from Eretna, who was an officer under Timurtash tasked to capture the city.
 When Yakub was about to engage in a battle with Eretna, the latter was called back by Timurtash in 1327.